camunda/camunda-docs-manual/content/reference/connect/extending-connect.md

 For example, the HTTP based connector can modify the Apache HTTP client that the connector uses.

-In order to provide a custom configurator, you have to
+To provide a custom configurator, you have to

 * Provide a custom implementation of `org.camunda.connect.spi.ConnectorConfigurator`
 * Add the configurator's fully qualified classname to a file named `META-INF/services/org.camunda.connect.spi.ConnectorConfigurator`